Ghost-Recon131/FP-a2-s3843790/README.md

 4. ResetPassword.fxml: Provides GUI for resetting password.
 Can be used by both admins and employees.
 Also Shows the new password after a password reset.
 ## View - Admin
-1. Login.fxml: GUI for login
+1. AddUpdateAccounts.fxml: GUI for adding or updating employee and admin accounts

-2. COVIDRestrictions.fxml: GUI for managing COVID restrictions
+2. AdminHome.fxml: Homepage for admin accounts & provides connection to other features

-3. GenerateCSVReport.fxml: GUI for exporting CSV file
+3. COVIDRestrictions.fxml: GUI for managing COVID restrictions

-4. ManageAdminAccounts.fxml: GUI for adding / deleting or changing admin accounts
+4. GenerateCSVReport.fxml: GUI for exporting CSV file

-5. ManageEmployeeAccounts.fxml: GUI for adding / deleting or changing admin accounts
+5. ManageAccounts.fxml: GUI for adding / deleting accounts.
+Provides connection to AddUpdateAccounts.fxml

 6. ViewBookings.fxmlL GUI for admin to see bookings on a particular date + who reserved the table, and their booking ID Also allows for managing bookings here